Building a full-stack web app with fp-ts

-This post outlines the architecture and key components of flixbox, a full-stack web app built exclusively with fp-ts and its ecosystem of composable modules.
+Architecture and key components of flixbox, a client/server web app built exclusively with fp-ts and its ecosystem of composable modules.

 Server